Ultimaker/Meta/code_conventions.md

  * classes: UpperCamelCase
  * macros/constants: UPPER_CASE_WITH_UNDERSCORES

-Function names should start with a verb or a question (is, has) as this helps a lot with understanding what the implementation is about.
+Function names should start with a verb (e.g. get, set, run, execute, validate etc.) or a question (e.g. is, has, can) as this helps a lot with understanding what the implementation is about.

 QML uitzondering -> eigen stijl